Merchant Shipping Act: Merchant Shipping Act 1894

+Merchant Shipping (Liability of Shipowners and others) Act 1900

+The Merchant Shipping (Liability of Shipowners and others) Act 1900 (63 & 64 Vict. c.
+32) introduced new rules relating to the liability of shipowners and the liability of harbour conservation authorities.
+The section on liability of shipowners was superseded by the Merchant Shipping (Liability of Shipowners and Others) Act 1958, but the other sections remain in force.

 "The Merchant Shipping Acts"

-Each Merchant Shipping Act defines a collective title beginning "Merchant Shipping Acts", including itself and other Acts whose short titles include "Merchant Shipping"; for example "The Merchant Shipping Acts 1894 to 1994".
-The earliest Act included is always the Merchant Shipping Act 1894.
+Each Merchant Shipping Act defines a collective title beginning "Merchant Shipping Acts", including itself and other acts whose short titles include "Merchant Shipping"; for example "The Merchant Shipping Acts 1894 to 1994".
+The earliest act included is always the Merchant Shipping Act 1894.